-More expensive permanent life insurance policies — like whole and universal — can be cost prohibitive for some or require people to purchase less coverage in order to have a more affordable premium pricing.
-However, for those who want lifetime coverage and can afford the higher premiums, these cash value policies can accumulate money that can be used however you want.
+More permanent life insurance policies — like whole and universal — can be expensive for a policyholder or may result in people purchasing less coverage in order for the premium pricing to fit into their budget.
+However, for those who want lifetime coverage and can afford higher life insurance premiums, these cash value policies can accumulate money that can be used however you want.

 How much life insurance do I need?

 If you have a large mortgage or you want to provide for your kids’ college education, you might need a larger policy, and perhaps a longer term.
-Alternatively, if you’re a stay-at-home parent, a multiple of your annual salary won’t work.
+Alternatively, if you’re a stay-at-home parent, a multiple of your annual salary may not be enough.
 You’ll need to consider what expenses your spouse might need to pay in your absence, like childcare and home upkeep.

-The easiest way to make sure you have the right amount of coverage is to use an online life insurance calculator to get a personalized recommendation.
+The easiest way to help make sure you have the right amount of coverage for you is to use an online life insurance calculator to get a personalized estimate.

 How much does life insurance cost?

-Life insurance policies are priced based the amount of coverage you want, type of coverage, the length of that coverage, and what the insurance company sees as your risk of death during the coverage period.
-Traditionally, a term policy will be the most affordable option.
+Life insurance policies are priced based on the amount of coverage you want, type of coverage, the length of that coverage and what the insurance company sees as your risk of death during the coverage period.
+Usually, a term life policy will be the most affordable option.

-For example, a healthy 35-year-old woman can buy a 30-year, $500,000 term life insurance policy for about $42 per month.
-A 20-year term for that same woman is about $24.
-If that woman is in good, not excellent health, the 20-year, $500,000 would be about $32.
+For example, a 35-year-old woman in excellent health can buy a 30-year, $500,000 Haven Term policy starting at $35.40 per month.
+A 20-year term for that same woman starts at $20.32 per month.
 You can get a sample quote for your coverage needs here.

-Once you secure coverage, you must make regular payments to keep your contract active.
+Once you are approved for coverage, you must make regular payments to keep your contract active.
 Health issues that arise after your policy is in effect can’t change the price or terms of your policy.